nmlevin11/Project2/Project2_Group_L.md

-The third function is called `search_by_2_nutrs`, and it allows the user to search by two nutrients, minimum and maximum levels for both nutrients, and a maximum number of results to return.
-The nutrient options are grams of carbohydrates, grams of protein, and grams of fat.
+The third function is called `search_by_2_nutrs`, and it allows the user to search by two nutrients, minimum and maximum levels for both nutrients, and a maximum number of results to return.The nutrient options are grams of carbohydrates, grams of protein, and grams of fat.
-This function takes in seven arguments, which are, in order: 1.
-`first nutrient` - carbohydrates, protein, or fat 2. `first_from` -
-minimum for first nutrient (in grams) 3. `first_to` - minimum for first nutrient (in grams) 4. `sec_nutrient` - grams of carbohydrates, grams of protein, or grams of fat 5. `sec_from` - minimum for second nutrient (in grams) 6. `sec_to` - maximmum for second nutrient (in grams) 7. `number` maximum number of results to return For example, if the user likes fitness, this function can use to search the nutrients with low calories but high protein.
+This function takes in seven arguments, which are, in order: 1. first nutrient - carbohydrates, protein, or fat 2. first_from - minimum for first nutrient (in grams) 3. first_to - minimum for first nutrient (in grams) 4. sec_nutrient - grams of carbohydrates, grams of protein, or grams of fat 5. sec_from - minimum for second nutrient (in grams) 6. sec_to - maximmum for second nutrient (in grams) 7. number maximum number of results to return For example, if the user likes fitness, this function can use to search the nutrients with low calories but high protein.
 The full code of the function is as follows:

 ``` r
 #This function searches based on minimum and maximum levels of two nutrients.